Blue-Cheesecake/Blue-Cheesecake/README.md

 - 🌱 Currently focusing on **Mobile App Development with Flutter** and **Backend Development with NestJS (TypeScript)**.

-- 👯 I would be really happy to be asked for help or collaboration in your project. **DO NOT** hesitate to connect with me!
+- 👯 I would be really happy to be asked for help or collaboration in your project.
+Do not hesitate to connect with me!

 - 💬 Ask me about **Flutter & Dart, Typescript, and Software Engineering!**

+- 📫 Reach me via **<span>s_w.piepie@outlook.com.au</span>**

 <br />
 <p align="center"><i>Not only just making Software Right but Right Software!</i></p>